Constant Cough that Won’t Go Away: 8 Solutions

 Natural remedies for chronic cough: Soothing solutions

-• Steam inhalation for cough
+• Steam inhalation for ongoing cough

 Eucalyptus, a native Australian tree, produces an essential oil rich in cineole, an expectorant that aids in clearing respiratory secretions.